 3.1 File names

-The naming of the data files in NEPS Scientific Use Files follows a series of rules that are summarized in table 3.
-The different elements are concatenated with an underscore () to generate the complete file name.
+The naming of the data files in the NEPS Scientific Use Files is determined by a few rules that are summarized in Table 3.
+The four different elements of a dataset name are each separated by an underscore ().